explodinglabs/jsonrpcclient/doc/index.rst

 Here's the full list of exceptions, if you need to handle them individually:

-InvalidRequest
-    The request being sent is not valid JSON.

-ConnectionError
-    There was a network issue, timeout, or invalid protocol response.

 ReceivedNoResponse
     A response message was expected, but none was given.